Samuel Yin

+Early life and education

+Yin was born to waishengren parents from Rizhao in Shandong.
+He graduated from Chinese Culture University with a bachelor's degree in history, then earned a Master of Business Administration (M.B.A.) from National Taiwan University in 1982 and his Ph.D. in business administration from National Chengchi University in 1988.
+His doctoral dissertation, completed under professor Stuart Ta-hsien, was titled, "A study on the impact of organizational change strategies on organizational commitment" (Chinese: 組織變革策略對組織承諾之影響研究).

 Career

 Yin is the head of the Ruentex Financial Group which invests in Taiwan and China.
 Ruentex is most known for their construction investments as well as grocery, retail chain RT Mart.

 In Taiwan and China, he is recognized as a promoter of entrepreneurship and startups.
 In 2014, Yin was named as one of the key investors in Gogoro, an electric scooter startup in Taiwan.

 Philanthropy

 Yin has stated that he plans to donate 95% of his net wealth to charity, especially those relating to science, arts, law and politics.

 Yin established the Tang Prize in December 2012, funded by US$100 million of his own capital.
 The prize is touted as the Asian equivalent of the Nobel Prize.
 The mission of the prize is to promote research that is beneficial to the world and humankind, promote Chinese culture and make the world a better place.
 The prize pays out the equivalent of US$1.7 million in categories of sustainable development, biopharmaceutical science, sinology and rule of law.

 Yin also provides financial and leadership support for the following foundations in Taiwan and China: the Yin Xun-Ruo Educational Foundation, the Yin Shu-Tien Medical Foundation, the Kwang-Hua Education Foundation, and the Guanghua School of Management of Peking University.
 In 2016, Yin donated US$12.8 million to the Scripps Research Institute to "contribute to the building of new state-of-the-art laboratories".